senem584/senem584/README.md

 ## Hi there 👋
+I am a biomedical engineering student with a minor in mathematics, currently focusing on developing an LLM specialized in electromagnetics.

+How to reach me: kecelisy@vcu.edu

 <!--
 **senem584/senem584** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.